Rifq11/Trava-be/README.md

   }'
 ```

 **Note:** Phone number is not required during registration.
-It will be filled when completing the profile via `POST /api/profile/complete`.
+It will be filled when completing the profile via `PUT /api/profile/complete`.

 ### Example: Login